A better way than staggered iterations for delivery

 - Cross-functional teams – We need to have everyone on the Development Team that is required to turn the Backlog Item into working software.
 If you were a property developer you would have access to joiners, plumbers, plasterers and electricians.
 You would create a team of individuals that was sufficient to complete the daily work on site with experts on hand as needed.
 This is the same process for a Development Team.
 You should have all of the skills that you require on each team to turn the forecast backlog items into working software each and every iteration.
 Have experts on hand for those tricky items but minimise the dependency that you have on them.

 - Asynchronous development - Ideally you want all of the disciplines that you need to complete each backlog item to work together to deliver the software.
 This is more than handing off between disciplines but moving towards everyone always working at any point in time.
-This is a hard one to achieve but is the responsibility of the team to figure out how.
+This is a hard one to achieve but is the responsibility of the team to figure out how; To achieve asynchronous development you will need a modern source control system.

 - Working software each iteration – If you don’t create working software at the end of each iteration you have no way of knowing what really needs to be done to create a working increment.
 If you do four iterations of two weeks before you think about creating a working increment, how much work (re-work really) is left that you need to complete to really be done?
 To really have shippable quality?
-If you don’t have working software at the end of each iteration you are making sure that your business can’t ship out of band, no matter how much it wants to.
+If you don’t have working software at the end of each iteration you are making sure that your business can’t ship out of band, no matter how much it wants to; Professional Scrum Teams build software that works.

 - Quality Assurance requires no testing – If you consider that all testing is done as part of the sprint, then the only thing that needs to be done as part of the QA gate is to review the test results and coverage and determine sufficiency of those results and coverage.
 If you are taking more than four hours to QA two weeks of Development then I would suggest that the Development Teams work is not sufficient.

-These things will al individually help and if you are doing all of them together your value delivery and quality should start to increase over time.
+These things will all individually help and if you are doing all of them together your value delivery and quality should start to increase over time.
+Make sure that you focus on automating everything from the moment a Software Engineer checks in code, to it being continuously delivered to production.
+In the age of agility giving you a competitive advantage in whatever marketplace you are in, any manual work is a risk.